Dubingiai massacre: Aftermath

 Piskunowicz contends that AK's reprisals of 23–27 June were successful since there were no further actions by Lithuanian forces similar to the preceding Glinciszki massacre.
 This contention is, however, largely speculative as any potential for further escalation by either side was cut short by the Soviet occupation of Vilnius two weeks later.

-This chain of events stained the reputation of AK in Lithuania and continue to sour the Lithuanian–Polish relations.
-Zygmunt Szendzielarz, the commander of the 5th Brigade, which was responsible for the massacre, became a member of the Polish anti-Soviet resistance and was arrested in 1948 by the communist Polish secret police.
+This chain of events stained the reputation of AK in Lithuania and continued to sour Lithuanian–Polish relations.
+Zygmunt Szendzielarz, commander of the 5th Brigade, which was responsible for the massacre, became a member of the Polish anti-Soviet resistance and was arrested in 1948 by the communist Polish secret police.
 After more than two years of torture and interrogation, he was executed by the communist Polish government in 1951.
 In 1993, after the fall of communism, Szendzielarz was rehabilitated and declared innocent of all charges by the Military Chamber of the Supreme Court.
-Szendzielarz continues to receive posthumous honors: order of Polonia Restituta from President Lech Kaczyński in 2007, promotion to Lieutenant General by Minister of Defense Antoni Macierewicz and a speech by President Andrzej Duda praising Szendzielarz and urging Polish youth to follow his example in 2016, each time causing negative press in Lithuania.
+Szendzielarz continues to receive posthumous honors: order of Polonia Restituta from President Lech Kaczyński in 2007, promotion to Lieutenant General by Minister of Defense Antoni Macierewicz, and a speech by President Andrzej Duda praising Szendzielarz and urging Polish youth to follow his example in 2016, each time causing negative press in Lithuania.

 In 1992, Lithuanian authorities opened a criminal case regarding AK massacres in Molėtai district.
-The investigation recorded at least 273 Lithuanian deaths in 1943–45, but was unable to determine identities of the responsible AK members.
-Since AK commanders were already dead, the case was closed in 1996.
+The investigation recorded at least 273 Lithuanian deaths in 1943–45, but was unable to determine the identities of the AK members responsible.
+Since the AK commanders were already dead, the case was closed in 1996.